cloudsen12/models/README.md

   - **qa60**: Cloud mask embeds in SEN2 Level-1C products.
 The cloud mask are obtained from the “COPERNICUS/S2” GEE dataset.

+  - **kappaMask:** UNet with two distinct settings: all Sentinel-2 L1C bands and all Sentinel-2 L2A bands except the Red Edge 3 band.
+It was trained in an extension of the Sentinel-2 Cloud Mask Catalogue.
 ## Instructions

 1) Go to the model folder.